MansiTamrakar05/HR-Analytics-Dashboard-Using-Power-BI/README.md

 6. 👷 Attrition by Job Role: Laboratory Technicians had the highest attrition count of 62, while Research Directors had the lowest at 2.

+7. Outcome: The data indicates significant attrition issues requiring immediate action.
+High turnover among Life Sciences employees, 26-35 age group, and newcomers signals onboarding and job fit challenges.
+Low pay impacts attrition in the 5k salary segment.
+Dissatisfaction among Laboratory Technicians underscores the need for improved job design and engagement strategies.
+Leadership must prioritize retention initiatives, revamped onboarding, and culture improvement to foster a committed, satisfied workforce.

-7. 🌟 Job Satisfaction Matrix: This matrix visualized employee job satisfaction ratings, revealing that Laboratory Technicians were the most dissatisfied with the highest number of 1-star ratings.
+8. 🌟 Job Satisfaction Matrix: This matrix visualized employee job satisfaction ratings, revealing that Laboratory Technicians were the most dissatisfied with the highest number of 1-star ratings.